cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 **2.2.3**
 - Bug fix related to Laser Drone's sound again.
 Hopefully it does not bug out again.
 Moved the stopping sound in OnExit to fix it.

-**2.2.2**
-- Code cleanup and refactor that reduces the possibility of potential bugs using the power of ChensHelper.
-- Eliminated most of possible exceptions that may occur.
-- If there are no more bugs or needed API, this could be the final version.

 *For the full changelog, check this [wiki page](https://github.com/cheeeeeeeeeen/RoR2-ChensGradiusMod/wiki/Changelog).*